y0mbo/todo.txt/docs/adr/001-UseTodoTxtFormat.md

 ## Decision

 Todo.txt at [http://todotxt.org/](http://todotxt.org/) provides a simple, text format usable on any device and well supported by a number of applications.
 This implementation will conform to the Todo.txt format.
+The format can be found here: [todotxt/todo.txt](https://github.com/todotxt/todo.txt/blob/master/README.md)

 ## Status